 Thank you for fundraising for us, we hope you enjoy it and have lots of fun!

 The money you’ll raise will help us to continue funding our life-saving service for the people of East Anglia.
-Please view the dos and don’ts below before carrying out your fundraising challenge.
-Please contact your local fundraising office if you have any questions.
+Please view the do's and don’ts below before carrying out your fundraising challenge.
+Please contact our Supporter Engagement Team if you have any questions.

 We don’t want anything to stand in the way of your fundraising event being a great success so don’t forget some of the practical considerations to ensure that it is safe and legal.
 Whilst we are here to help you organise and plan your fundraising, you are responsible for your event and East Anglian Air Ambulance cannot accept liability.